jlpteaching/gem5-assignment-template/assignment-4/assignment.md

 - Show how algorithms have different behaviors as the microarchitecture changes.
 - Show how changing the algorithm can change performance on the *same* microarchitecture.
 - Improve your understanding of cache architectures.

+## Research question

+**How does the cache hierarchy and the algorithm design affect the performance of matrix multiplication?**

+To answer this question, you will have to implement different matrix multiplication algorithms and run them on different cache hierarchies.

 ## Workload